Cyb3rC3lt/CrackMapExec-Modules/README.md

 GROUP-MEM helps to return all the members of any Active Directory group whether it be a group of users, groups or computers.

-if you ever wanted to easily add, or delete or a computer account then the ADD-COMPUTER module is for you.
+if you ever wanted to easily add or delete or a computer account then the ADD-COMPUTER module is for you.
 You can also update an existing computers password.

 ADD-COMPUTER allows you to do all of the above very easily and can also use Kerberos.